-Many of the indicated annual renewal requirements for particular groups of KDC assets are too small to interest external contractors' interest and achieve cost efficiency if delivered individually, and it is therefore sometimes preferable to instead bundle multiple years of scheduled work (or multiple types of work for a particular year) into a single contract to be undertaken at the same time.
+These are fundamental challenges that are not easily overcome.
+There have been previous attempts to obtain greater economies of scale through some form of shared delivery (for example KDC's participation in Waka Kotahi NZTA Network Outcomes Contract) and the 'bundling' of works into larger packages to obtain greater market interest and economies of scale also has potential to be beneficial.
+Many of the indicated annual renewal requirements for particular groups of KDC assets are too small to achieve efficiency if delivered individually, and it appears preferable to instead bundle multiple years of scheduled work into a single contract to be undertaken at the same time.

-This bundling approach has been adopted for KDC's roading works in the past, but an unfortunate consequence of this may have been the resultant intermittent schedules were perhaps sometimes perceived as decreased urgency to undertake works which also contributed to the deferral of renewals that has created the current backlogs.
+It is understood that this approach has been adopted for KDC's roading works in the past.
+An unfortunate consequence of this may have been the resultant intermittent schedules were perhaps sometimes perceived as decreased urgency to undertake works which also contributed to the deferral of renewals that has created the current backlogs.

-For this reason, whilst the expenditure profiles presented in this Strategy in some cases smooth large expenditures by distributing costs over multiple years (up to a maximum of 5 years for very long-life assets) in no case has the opposite - a consolidation of forecast works for multiple years into a larger single package - been undertaken.
+For this reason whilst the expenditure profiles presented in this Strategy in some cases smooth large expenditures by distributing costs over multiple years (up to a maximum of 5 years for very long life assets) in no case has the opposite - a consolidation of forecast works for multiple years into a larger single package - been undertaken.